 The Ontario Regional Immigration Pilot is an immigration pilot program designed to bring skilled workers to Ontario’s rural communities.
-The program began accepting applications from eligible workers on July 8, 2020.
+On November 5, 2020, the program announced that they had reached their quota for the year.
+Interested participants may still submit intake forms to be placed on a waitlist.

 Three communities are participating in the new Ontario Regional Immigration pilot.
 The communities of Chatham-Kent, Cornwall and Belleville/Quinte West were selected based on their labour needs and the size of their populations.